 Colorful umbrellas dot the beach, and children splash through the tropical waves.
 It’s all well and good if you’re traveling to join the yearly 2.2 million Maui visitors.
 But, if you’re in need of some serious space and deep relaxation away from the masses, we’ve got you covered with this comprehensive list of the best secret spots on Maui.
 Enjoy…

 Lavender is a natural health superstar and is a perfect partner for a peaceful trip.
 In fact, in ancient times, they used to use it to tame lions and tigers!
-If you feel like you need a heavy dose of calming love, this place is for you!
+If you feel like you are needing a heavy dose of calming love, this place is for you!
 This Kula agricultural organization is here to nurture our island as well as your anxiety.
-The Ali’i Kula Lavender Farm is known for their tours, but they also offer gourmet picnic lunches, craft classes and a gorgeous location for Maui weddings and events.
-No matter how you visit Maui’s lavender farm, it’s sure to invigorate your breath and spirit.

 It’s just you and the deep blue, gently bobbing above Maui’s vibrant coral reef and sea life.
 Take a moment to appreciate what snorkeling on Maui with turtles can offer you!
 If you’re craving a friend or two, glance around, and you may very well find yourself in the quiet company of our incredible Green Hawaiian Sea Turtles.
 These old souls appreciate the harmonious balance that life in the ocean offers, and can most definitely extend their peaceful demeanor to you just by being in their presence.
 Watch their playful antics and laissez faire movements, and you’ll soon find your peaceful rhythm.